 If you’re a returning student, you have the option of renewing your FAFSA or completing a new FAFSA if your circumstances have changed significantly.

-Do I need to renew my old FAFSA or start a new one?
+Should I renew or start a new FAFSA?

 Filing a renewal takes less time than it would normally take to answer all questions on the FAFSA, as much of it is already pre-populated for your convenience.

-To renew your FAFSA, go to www.fafsa.ed.gov and login as a returning user.
-If you’re eligible for renewal, you have the option to choose between FAFSA RENEWAL and START NEW FAFSA.
+To renew your FAFSA, go to www.fafsa.gov and login as a returning user.
+If you submitted a FAFSA last year and you’re eligible for renewal, you have the option to choose between FAFSA RENEWAL or START NEW FAFSA.

 Use your FSA ID to access your original FAFSA, which already has your answers pre-filled using the data from the previous year.

 Here you need to update only the information that has changed since last year — income, assets, taxes.
-Use the IRS Data Retrieval Tool (DRT) to automatically update your most recent tax information.
+Be sure to use the IRS Data Retrieval Tool to automatically update your most recent tax information.

 All returning students are encouraged to file a renewal as early as possible after October 1.
 That’s because some types of financial aid are first-come, first served.